 Accountability is a word that gets thrown around a lot, but what does it really mean, and why is it so important?

 At its core, accountability is the act of taking responsibility for one's actions, decisions, and their consequences.
 It is about being answerable for your choices, whether they lead to success or failure.
 Accountability begins with self-awareness.
 It's about recognizing that our choices have an impact, not only on ourselves but also on those around us.
 By acknowledging our actions and decisions, we can begin to understand the power we hold to shape our own destiny.
 Accountability is not about blame; it's about ownership.
 It's about saying, "I am responsible for the choices I make, and I will take the necessary steps to rectify any mistakes."
 One of the most significant ways that accountability contributes to personal growth is by helping us learn from our mistakes.
 When we admit our errors and take responsibility for them, we open the door to self-improvement.
 We can analyze what went wrong, why it happened, and how to avoid similar pitfalls in the future.
 Accountability builds trust in ourselves and with others.
 When people see that we consistently own up to our actions, they are more likely to trust us.
 Trust is a cornerstone of healthy relationships, both personal and professional.
 Being accountable to ourselves means setting clear goals and holding ourselves responsible for achieving them.
 Whether it's fitness goals, career aspirations, or personal development objectives, accountability keeps us on track and motivated.
 In a professional context, accountability is crucial for individual and organizational success.
 When employees take ownership of their tasks and responsibilities, it leads to increased productivity, better teamwork, and a positive work environment.
 Effective leaders are accountable for their actions and decisions.
 They set the example for their teams, fostering a culture of accountability throughout the organization.
 This not only improves employee morale but also enhances the company's reputation.
 Accountability encourages problem-solving rather than finger-pointing.
 When issues arise in the workplace, accountable individuals focus on finding solutions rather than blaming others.
 This leads to quicker resolutions and a more efficient work environment.
 Now that we understand the importance of accountability and how it fosters personal and professional growth, consider these suggestions to make it a part of our journey: Self-Reflection: Regularly take the time to reflect on your actions and decisions.
 Ask yourself whether you've been accountable and what you could do better.
 Goal Setting: Set clear, achievable goals for both your personal and professional life.
 These goals will serve as a benchmark for your accountability.
 Constructive Feedback: Seek feedback from trusted friends, family members, or colleagues.
 They can provide valuable insights into areas where you might need to be more accountable.
 Accept Responsibility: When you make a mistake, acknowledge it promptly.
 Apologize if necessary and take action to correct the situation or behavior as quickly as possible.
 Don't walk away and expect that no one noticed.
 Accepting responsibility shows the highest level of professionalism.
 Accountability Partners: Find an accountability partner or mentor who can help you stay on track with your goals and hold you responsible for your commitments.
 Accountability is not just a buzzword; it's a fundamental principle that can transform our lives for the better.
 Whether we apply it to our personal journeys or our professional endeavors, embracing accountability leads to growth, trust, and a greater sense of fulfillment.
 By taking ownership of our actions and decisions, we unlock the potential to become the best version of ourselves, both personally and professionally.
-Make a commitment to accountability and watch as it becomes the driving force behind your success and happiness. - Brian Townsend, Eagle 6 Training
+Make a commitment to accountability and watch as it becomes the driving force behind your success and happiness. - Brian Townsend, Eagle 6 Training During recent leadership training, I shared stories with the class about a bad manager I worked for.
+I was fortunate enough to work for many more good bosses then bad, but my agency was not unique in its problems.
+Most aren’t!

 This particularly bad manager, and the focus of this article, is one we would identify as the “snake.”
 Unfortunately, I worked for a few, but this one was dangerous.
 These managers do not wear their intentions on their sleeves.
 Like snakes, they blend into their surroundings while concealing their true motives.
 They are manipulative, and dealing with them can be a challenge as their actions often undermine team dynamics and morale, hinder productivity, initiative, innovation, and erode trust.
 These managers often excel in interpersonal skills.
 They project a charming facade to gain trust and build relationships, all the while concealing their ulterior motives and insecurities.
 This charm can make it difficult to recognize their true intentions until it is too late.
 Like a fearful snake, they have the potential to strike when you least expect it.
 Quite simply – they are nice to your face, and it is only when you turn your back that you feel the knife.
 These managers thrive on ambiguity and secrecy and control information flow within the team.
 They share only what is beneficial to them, keeping their team members in the dark about critical matters.
 This tactic grants them power and control over decision-making processes.
 They frequently “play favorites.”
 By aligning themselves with certain team members, they create divisions and sow discord among the team, weaking unity, collaboration, and overall morale.
 Snakes undermine the skills and abilities of their team members.
 By belittling others or downplaying team achievements, they aim to create dependency and establish their own indispensability.
 Snakes not only poison the work environment and negatively impact employee well-being, productivity, and overall job satisfaction, but are toxic and dangerous to the entire organization.
 It is essential to recognize their manipulative traits, understand their potential consequences, and take proactive steps to address these challenges.
 Consider the following suggestions to effectively deal with this type of manger: Watch for inconsistencies.
 The more you begin to understand this type of manager, these inconsistencies often reveal hidden agendas at play.
 Pay attention!
 Have open lines of communication and seek clarification on decisions and actions.
 This should make it harder for them to spread misinformation.
 Let your work speak for itself.
 Hard work will be recognized by your colleagues.
 By consistently delivering quality results, you demonstrate your value to the team and make it harder for manipulative manager to undermine your competence.
 Build relationships with colleagues who might be experiencing similar issues.
 A united front can help in countering the divisive tactics employed by manipulative managers.
 It always helps to have a friend.
 These managers can be emotionally draining, so make sure you prioritize self-care activities that help you manage stress and maintain a healthy work-life balance.
 Dealing with manipulative managers requires a combination of vigilance, strategic thinking, and maintaining your professionalism.
 Staying aware and empowered is key to overcoming the challenges posed by them.
 By recognizing the signs, implementing effective strategies, and focusing on your own growth and performance, you can navigate the challenges posed by such individuals while safeguarding your own career and well-being.
 Remember, it's not about stooping to their level, but about rising above their tactics with integrity and resilience. - Brian Townsend, Eagle 6 Training I conduct a leadership class where I facilitate a discussion on leadership traits and why they matter.
 I have done this countless times, with countless people.
 Each class comes up with several traits such as authenticity, empathy, positivity, resilience, humility.
 The qualities are always similar.